BA (Hons) Top-Up Professional Dance and Performance

 UK students are eligible to apply for tuition fee and maintenance loans from Student Finance, as well as being considered for Central’s Means Tested Bursary scheme.

-Depending on the student’s induvial circumstances, further financial support may be available from our In-House Bursaries.
+Depending on the student’s individual circumstances, further financial support may be available from our In-House Bursaries.
 All students are eligible to apply twice a year, once they have enrolled onto our courses.
 Awards are made in time with the school’s Student Support Policy and the available funds.

 For more information on fees, funding and bursaries, please visit the ‘Fees and Funding’ page.